petteri-te/FullStackSvelteKitSkeleton/README.md

 1) download the material as a zip file from this repo and unzip the file
 2) cd ui
 3) npm install
-4) npm install progres (for progress database client)
+4) npm install postgres (for postgres database client)
 5) cd ..
 6) start docker desktop (or make sure your docker engine is running)
 7) docker compose up --build